lvmaomao/AndRouter/README.md

 	Router.addRouter(new TestRouter());
 ```
 ## Install
-Users of your library will need add the jitpack.io repository:
+It needs adding the jitpack.io repository:

 ```
 allprojects {